Ed94/VaultedVulkan/guides/Readme.md

 This was the first tutorial I engaged with and got the job done.
 It goes quite in depth, I kinda wish there was a C++ equivalent for Vulkan-Hpp.

 [Intel's API without Secrets: Introduction to Vulkan](https://software.intel.com/content/www/us/en/develop/articles/api-without-secrets-introduction-to-vulkan-part-1.html)
-This one has teh most depth of the ones described here.
+This one has the most depth of the ones described here.
 If you want details, this is the place.